 - Greatly assists towards research fidelity

-As a means of achieving this EMDR Europe Practice Sub-Committee has developed two competency based frameworks.
+As a means of achieving this, EMDR Europe Practice Committee has developed two competency based frameworks.
 The first of these is designed for those working towards becoming an EMDR Europe Accredited Practitioner and the second for those seeking EMDR Europe Accredited Consultant status.
 The main elements of these frameworks are that of the EMDR clinician demonstrating key competencies.

-2. So what are the important elements of the EMDR Europe Practitioner Competency Framework?
+2. What are the important elements of the EMDR Europe Practitioner Competency Framework?

 The central component of the competency based framework for EMDR Europe Accredited Practitioners is that of the EMDR protocol.
-EMDR Clinicians need to demonstrate their competency in each of the eight phases of EMDR.
-Please note however that Competency can only be assessed and determined by an EMDR Europe Consultant.
-In addition the clinician seeking accreditation as an EMDR Europe Practitioner must meet the following requirements:
+EMDR clinicians need to demonstrate their competency in each of the eight phases of EMDR.
+Please note that oompetency can only be assessed and determined by an EMDR Europe Consultant.
+In addition, the clinician seeking accreditation as an EMDR Europe Practitioner must meet the following requirements:

 - Completed a recognised EMDR Europe training

 - Completed a minimum of 50 EMDR sessions